 1 These items are non-GAAP measures which are defined below.

-Overall, personal lines GWP increased by 4.8% in the quarter.
-Sonnet generated GWP of $58.7 million, an increase of 46.0% over the same quarter a year ago.
-Sonnet continued to grow and benefitted from significant targeted rate increases and improved efficiencies in customer acquisitions in 2019.
-For the year, Sonnet generated GWP of $206.5 million.
-On an adjusted basis, personal lines produced an underwriting profit of $0.1 million in the quarter compared to an underwriting loss of $8.3 million in the same quarter a year ago.
-For the year, on an adjusted basis, personal lines produced an underwriting loss of $16.7 million compared to an underwriting loss of $33.2 million in 2018.
+Overall, personal lines premiums increased 9.7% in the quarter.
+Sonnet generated GWP of $66.4 million, an increase of 13.1% over the same quarter a year ago.
+Our broker business grew by 9.2% driven by growth in personal property.
+Personal lines produced underwriting income of $54.2 million in the quarter, representing an improvement of $75.8 million over the same quarter a year ago.
+For the year, personal lines produced underwriting income of $114.2 million compared to an underwriting loss of $108.4 million in 2019.

 1 These items are non-GAAP measures which are defined below.